 Distribution of Taxes

 The Town of Glastonbury Collects Taxes for both the Town Of Glastonbury and the Glastonbury Public Schools.
-Shown below are how the taxes are put to use for the 2016/2017 fiscal year:
+The table below reflects how the taxes are put to use for the current fiscal year:

 Mill Rate Setting Process